 to the web pages of the History of International Relations textbook project.
-This book provides a brief overview of the history of international relations from an explicitly non-European point of view.
+This book provides a brief overview of the history of international relations from an explicitly non-European perspective.
 Europe certainly matters but, as it turns out, not all that much.

-I am hard at work on the book but a couple of chapters are yet to be completed.
-Links to the chapters that are reasonably ready are below.
-Check out the “research blog” too where I post additional material and updates, and follow the book on Twitter.
+Click on the links below to read more.
+Check out the “book blog” too where I post additional material and updates, and follow the book on Twitter.
 I tweet on things historical and non-European above all.

 I am thrilled that the textbook will be published by Open Book Publishers, in open access format, that the text will be free for everyone to read online or to download as pdfs, but also to buy as a regular book.

 Professor, Dept of Political Science and International Relations, Ibn Haldun University, Istanbul, Turkey.

 International relations as the topic usually is taught at the university has next to no historical depth.
 In an introductory class your teacher might tell you that the basic rules of international politics were established in the aftermath of the Thirty Years War in the seventeenth-century, or you might hear… Read More